Curvature Sets Over Persistence Diagrams: Introduction

+\paragraph{Some persistence sets and measures can discriminate spaces that $\dgm_*^\vr$ cannot.} There are many cases in which Vietoris-Rips barcodes are unable to discriminate spaces, see discussion in Section 9.4 of \cite{osman-memoli}.
+For instance, the existence of a \emph{crushing} $X \to Y$ (in the sense of Hausmann) between metric spaces such that $Y\subseteq X$ gives for each $r>0$ homotopy equivalences $\vr_r(X) \simeq \vr_r(Y)$ through Proposition 2.2 of \cite{hausmann-cohomology}.
+Furthermore, the VR-persistence diagrams of $X$ and $Y$ are equal; see Figure \ref{fig:spiky-circle} for an example.

+In contrast, it is interesting that in many such scenarios \emph{some elements of the family of persistence sets can capture strictly more information than VR persistent diagrams}.
+In Example \ref{ex:D_n0} we show that the sets $\Dvr{n,0}(X)$ contain information about the distances in $X$, whereas $\dgm_0^\vr(X)$ is empty whenever $X$ is connected (recall that we use reduced homology).
+Additionally, in Example \ref{ex:circle_with_flares} we show a graph $G$ that consists of a cycle $C$ with 4 edges attached for which $\Dvr{4,1}(G)$ is different (more precisely, larger than) $\Dvr{4,1}(C)$; cf. Figure \ref{fig:circle_with_flares}.
+This observation generalizes to the $k$-sphere with $2k+2$ edges attached; see Proposition \ref{prop:sphere_with_flares} and Figure \ref{fig:spiky-sphere}.

+\paragraph{Discriminating power on a classification task.} In Section \ref{sec:classification}, we describe results on a shape classification experiment which indicate that persistent sets can be useful invariants for practical data classification applications.
+In order to carry out this test, we computed approximations of the persistence sets $\Dvr{2k+2,k}$ and the persistence measures $\Uvr{2k+2,k}$, for $k=0,1,2$, of 62 three-dimensional shapes in 6 different classes from the publicly available database \cite{sumner-paper}.
+We classified these shapes using the 1-nearest neighbor classifier induced by the Hausdorff and 1-Wasserstein distances between persistence sets and measures, respectively.

-\paragraph{Computational cost, paralellizability, and approximation:} One argument for considering the persistent set invariants $\Dvr{n,k}(X)$ as opposed to the standard degree $k$ Vietoris-Rips persistence diagrams $\dgm_k(X)$ is that while computing the latter incurs cost $O(|X|^{3(k+2)})$ in the worst case, computing the former incurs cost $O(n^{3(k+2)} |X|^n)$, which is in general (when $n\ll |X|$) not only significantly smaller but also the associated computational tasks are eminently parallelizable.
-Furthermore, the amount of memory needed for computing persistent sets is also notably smaller than for computing persistence diagrams over the same data set.
-See Remark \ref{rmk:computational_cost_Dnk_matrixtime} for a detailed discussion.
-In fact, persistent sets are useful as an alternative paradigm for the acceleration of the computation of persistent homology based invariants; cf. Figure \ref{fig:multiplex}.
+\paragraph{Computational cost, memory requirements, paralellizability, and approximation.} Besides its ability to often detect useful information that is not captured by standard VR persistence diagrams, another motivation for considering persistence sets $\Dvr{n,k}$ for small $n$ as features that can help in shape/data classification is that the cost incurred in their computation/approximation compares favourably against the cost and memory requirements of computing $\dgm_{k}^\vr(X)$ as the size of $X$ increases.
+Furthermore, not only are the associated computational tasks eminently parallelizable (cf. Figure \ref{fig:multiplex}) but also, when $n$ is small, the amount of memory needed for computing persistent sets is also notably smaller than for computing persistence diagrams over the same data set.
+See Sections \ref{sec:computational_cost_Dnk_matrixtime} and \ref{sec:memory_comparison} for a detailed discussion.